zdonato/ws-solace/benchmarks.md

-## Solace benchmarks using Nodejs and WebSockets
+## Solace benchmarks using NodeJS and WebSockets

 ###Summary

-We tested tested the time it takes for a message to travel from the Solace publisher to a nodejs proxy server and then from the server to a UI.
+We tested the time it takes for a message to travel from the Solace publisher to a NodeJS proxy server and then from that server to a UI.

-The message used was the seven character string "newtext".
-For each trial, the total amount of messages was 1,000 and each message was sent in a fixed interval.
-We varied the value of the interval from 10ms to 25ms and group the results by interval set.
+A trial consists of 1,000 messages of the same twelve character string "Hello World!" being sent at fixed interval.
+We changed the value of the interval from 10ms to 25ms and tested each trial twenty times.

 ###Results

 ####Message Integrity

-As you can see in Table 1 below, there were no missing messages in any of the trials for any of the interval groups.
+Throughout the trials, no messages were lost.

-#####[Table 1] Messages Missing per Trial (n = 1000 messages)
+#####[Table 1] Messages Missing per Trial
 | Trial # | 10 ms   | 15 ms   | 20 ms   | 25 ms   |
 | ------: | ------: | ------: | ------: | ------: |
 | **1**   | 0       | 0       | 0       | 0       |